Skyhawk (Cedar Point)

 Skyhawk is a Screamin' Swing built by S&S Worldwide at Cedar Point in Sandusky, Ohio.
 It is located in Frontiertown.
 It opened on May 6, 2006, the beginning of Cedar Point's 137th season.
 A similar ride, Xtreme Swing, opened at Valleyfair the same year.

 Specifications

 Skyhawk is a Screamin' Swing type ride built by S&S Worldwide.
-The structure itself is 103 ft tall at its highest point, the equivalent height of a ten-story building.
+The structure itself is 103 ft tall at its highest point.
 It consists of two swinging arms, both 84 ft tall, seating 20 across and 20 back to back (40 total).
-At full swing, the ends of the arms approach 125 ft high off the ground—as high as a twelve-story building—and achieve a maximum velocity of 65 miles-per-hour—faster than most wooden roller coasters.
+At full swing, the ends of the arms approach 125 ft high off the ground, and achieve a maximum speed of 65 miles per hour (105 km/h).
 The ride lasts about one minute, and can accommodate 800 passengers per hour.
 Riders must be 48 in or taller.
 Riders are restrained by a lap bar.

 Incidents

 On July 26, 2014, a cable supporting one of the carriages on the pendulum came loose, injuring two guests.
 One guest was treated on the scene, while the other was taken to a hospital and released.
 Skyhawk reopened on August 1, 2014.